nmazaheri/MyStory/README.md

 # MyStory

-A secure web based logbook which allows you to add, remove, view and update entries.
+A web based logbook which allows you to add, remove, view and update entries.
+The data is encrypyed and stored locally.

 ## Getting Started